Sounders get close, but not in the back of the net in loss to rival Timbers

 Mora iced the game with a right-footed shot from distance in second-half stoppage time.
 He again pressured Cleveland and Yeimar, working both into costly mistakes to get a pretty score in the net.

-The Sounders had four attempts hit the post or cross bar, including one from midfielder Cristian Roldan in the 85th minute.
+The Sounders had four attempts hit the post or crossbar, including one from midfielder Cristian Roldan in the 85th minute.
 Seattle had 11 corner kicks in the match but also couldn’t create a score from the set piece.

 It was a stark difference from earlier this month when the Sounders embarrassed the Timbers with a 6-2 win at Providence Park.

 Portland (8-10-3) pressured the Sounders in the box early.
-But the Rave Green was able to remain cool in the opening half, Yeimar then able to show why he was voted to his first MLS All-Star game.
+But the Rave Green was able to remain cool in the opening half, Yeimar then able to show why he was voted to his first MLS All-Star Game.

 Portland’s best chance was from forward Dairon Asprilla in the 6th minute.
 The right-footed shot off an assist from Blanco hit the upper corner post.